Visit this page to find out about recent ITN events, software updates, publications, new projects, and more!

 Chloe Herman led workshop activites about microbiome diversity and engraftment analysis.

 Candace Savonen talked about how to use the ITCR funded tool GenePattern for gene expression analysis.
+Ted Liefeld helped partner with us from GenePattern for the activity.

 Kate Isaac talked about the fundamentals of gene expression data, including different types of biases, as well as how to use the ITCR funded tool Galaxy for bioinformatics research.